emmalei-sc/Spawner-Sim/README.md

 # Battle of the Foods!
  This is a spawn simulation project experimenting with managing and spawning hundreds of objects at a time.
-The goals were to gain practice with spawn managers, object pooling, and runtime optimization.
+The goals were to gain experience with spawn managers, object pooling, and runtime optimization.

 ### Controls
 * **Mouse Click** on the food items to spawn units